Patternslib/Patterns/src/pat/auto-submit/documentation.md

 ## Description
 Auto submit will submit what the user fills out on a form without the need for the user to press the submit button.
 It can be used to incrementally send form input data to a server.
 For instance to create a live search pattern where the search results update on every keypress.

 ## Documentation
 The autosubmit pattern submits a form if a form element changes.
-It is enabled by class "pat-autosubmit" for individual form elements, on grouping elements for all elements in the group, and on forms for all elements of the form.
+It is enabled by class "pat-autosubmit" for individual form elements, on grouping elements (such as a `fieldset`) for all elements in the group, and on forms for all elements of the form.

+It also plays nicely with `pat-subform`, which means that if an element changes inside a subform, only that subform will be submitted.

+## Examples

 Only one element: